cataseven/Statistics-Graph-Chart-Card/README.md

 When using the default `system` format, the X-axis automatically adapts to the visible time range.
 If the graph spans multiple calendar days, midnight ticks (00:00) display the date (e.g. "28 Mar") instead of the time — making it easy to identify day boundaries at a glance.
 All other ticks show `HH:mm` as usual.
 This behavior is inspired by ApexCharts.

 When a custom `datetime_format` is set, all ticks use that format uniformly.
+(Exception: a weekday-only format such as `dddd` labels the day boundaries but leaves the intraday clock ticks showing the time — see the note below the table.)

 The number of ticks on the X-axis is calculated dynamically based on the label width, which depends on font size (`x_axis_font_size`) and the chosen format.
 Shorter formats like `HH:mm` fit more ticks; longer formats like `DD/MM HH:mm` produce fewer ticks automatically.